Best Fast Electric Scooters (I Tested 34 & Shortlisted 10 Models)

 The alchemy that turns heavy metal into gold takes place in the interchange between the scooter’s 60V 1000W motors and 40Ah Sine Wave controllers.
 Together, they produce a formidable peak power output of 5040W and a top speed of 42 mph.
 But there’s more.
 Much more.

-See, the NAMI Klima has the fastest acceleration rate that I’ve ever tested.
+The Klima is one of the fastest scooters out of the blocks that I’ve ever tested.
 It’s truly blistering.
-You can expect to zoom from a standstill to 15 mph in a barely plausible 1.9 seconds and to 25 mph in just 2.9 seconds – that’s right, it gets even faster once in motion.
-No scooter – not even the ferocious Mantis King GT – can top it.
+You can expect to zoom from a standstill to 15 mph in a barely plausible 1.9 seconds and to 25 mph in just 2.9 seconds – not even the ferocious Mantis King GT can top it.

 But what sets the Klima apart is the fact that it melds this vicious power with balance and comfort.
 Its 27-inch wide handlebars endow you with an unshakeable sense of control, while the ergonomic thumb throttle ensures a smooth progression through the gears.